-Introduction to the science of the Earth's atmosphere as a system with an emphasis on the physical process that change our atmosphere in the short term and throughout Earth's history.
+Introduction to the science of the Earth's atmosphere as a system with an emphasis on the physical processes that change our atmosphere in the short term and throughout Earth's history.
 Evaluation of the atmosphere using the scientific method is emphasized throughout the course.
-RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400 and eligibility for MATH 110 or 111.
+RECOMMENDED: Eligibility for ENGL 100 and eligibility for MATH 110 or 111.
 Transfer: CSU: B1, UC.
 (IGETC: 5A)

-55090 METE 100 OLH By Arr 8.0 Hrs/Wk Online James 3.0 6/10-7/18
+55090 METE 100 OLH By Arr 8.0 Hrs/Wk Online James 3.0 6/15-7/23